Pmeet/Neighbouly/README.md

 If you wish to run this project follow the below steps

 ## Step 1
-Download and extract this entire repository
+Download and extract this entire dev branch repository

 ## Step 2
 Open console and change directory to neighbourly folder